MobleyLab/benchmarksets/README.md

 ## The paper

 The most up-to-date version of this perpetual review is always available [here](https://github.com/MobleyLab/benchmarksets/blob/master/paper/benchmarkset.pdf).
 Additionally, this repository provides the authoritative source for all versions of this paper.
-We also archive selected versions of the paper as preprints on [bioRxiv](http://biorxiv.org/content/early/2016/09/11/074625).
-An early version of this work is also being published in Annual Reviews in Biophysics.
+Selected versions of the paper are also archived preprints on [bioRxiv](http://biorxiv.org/content/early/2016/09/11/074625).
+An early version of this work was published in [Annual Review of Biophysics 46:531-558 (2017)](https://doi.org/10.1146/annurev-biophys-070816-033654).
 The Annual Reviews version will likely go out of date, though we are endeavoring to keep the bioRxiv version current.

 Source files for the paper are deposited here on this GitHub repository, as detailed below, and comments/suggestions, etc. are welcome via the issue tracker (https://github.com/MobleyLab/benchmarksets/issues).

 This work is posted with permission from the Annual Review of Biophysics, Volume 46 © 2017 by [Annual Reviews](http://www.annualreviews.org/).
-Only the Annual Reviews version fo the work is peer reviewed; versions posted here are effectively preprints updated at the authors' discretion.
+Only the [Annual Reviews version](http://www.annualreviews.org/doi/abs/10.1146/annurev-biophys-070816-033654) of the work is peer reviewed; versions posted here are effectively preprints updated at the authors' discretion.
 The right to create derivative works (exercised here) is also exercised with permission from the Annual Review of Biophysics, Volume 46 © 2017 by Annual Reviews, http://www.annualreviews.org/

 A list of authors is provided below.